 Once you have read the guidelines, I recommend taking a step back and thinking about the type and quality of content you are producing.

-You may even want to review the keywords each page is targeting, and undertaking a technical SEO audit.
-A tool such as SEMrush can help with that (It is what I use.)
-You can pick up a 7-day free trial here.
+You may even want to review the keywords each page is targeting and undertaking a technical SEO audit.
+Various tools can help with this, such as Moz, Ahrefs, or SEMrush.